marcocosta97/grafite/bench/reproducibility.md

 ## Requirements

-The following software is required to reproduce the experiments of the paper:
+The following software is required to reproduce the experiments of the paper, and must be installed on the machine:

 - gcc-11 (or later)
 - Boost 1.67.0 (or later)